Man shot in bed in Brown Deer at 62nd and Tower, family says

 They suffered a similar loss just last year when another family member was killed.

-"It hit home last year, and it's hitting home again," said Rose Cleary, Brown's great aunt.
+"It hit home last year, and it's hitting home again," said Cleary.
 "Y'all got to stop this, I mean stop it because it's too many people who got to go through burying somebody.
 We're supposed to be celebrating a holiday, not celebrating nobody burying somebody."

+This family is now once again comforting each other while looking for answers.

+"I know one thing – guns need to stop," said Cleary.
+"I would see people on TV, the news, and they be talking about, ‘I be praying for them.’
+I never thought it would hit home.
+For somebody to go in your house and take you out in your own bed, no."

 SIGN UP TODAY: Get daily headlines, breaking news emails from FOX6 News